 2. Apply Ice Cold Compress to Poison Oak Rashes

 Even after washing thoroughly, you may get mild rashes from poison oak oil.
 In such case, just a cold compress can work wonders.
-Apply icepack on your itching blisters for about 15 minutes every hour.
+Apply an ice pack on your itching blisters for about 15 minutes every hour.
 However, do not use ice directly on your skin.
 Wrap it in a clean cloth and apply this cold compress on your rashes.
-You may even use packets of frozen vegetables as cold compress or use chilled rinds of fruits such as a rind of watermelon!
-After applying cold compress, do not rub towel but allow to dry off the water itself.
-Icy cold compresses can only work on mild poison oak rashes, for serious ones, you need to apply certain advanced home remedies.
+You may even use packets of frozen vegetables as a cold compress or use chilled rinds of fruits such as a rind of watermelon!
+After applying a cold compress, do not rub towel but allow to dry off the water itself.
+Icy cold compresses can only work on mild poison oak rashes, for serious ones, you need to apply certainly advanced home remedies.

 3. Jewelweed Herbal Remedy for Poison Oak